honglin-c/chordal-spectral-coarsening/README.md

 # Chordal Decomposition for Spectral Coarsening

-This is the MATLAB implementation of "Chordal Decomposition for Spectral Coarsening" [Chen et al. 2020].
+This is the MATLAB implementation of "[Chordal Decomposition for Spectral Coarsening](https://www.dgp.toronto.edu/projects/chordal-spectral-coarsening/)" by Honglin Chen, Hsueh-Ti Derek Liu, Alec Jacobson and David I.W.
+Levin.
 The only dependency is the gptoolbox: `https://github.com/alecjacobson/gptoolbox`.

+This repository contains several demos:

 * main_specCoarse.m: demo for comparison with [Liu et al. 2019]  on spectral coarsening of cotangent Laplacian